JYQ6918/Toyota_Customer_Preference_Analysis/README.md

 Moreover, random forest is leveraged to improve the PV prediction accuracy, helping car dealers to forecast customer preferences with confidence.

+Feature importance is calculated using mean decrease impurity (MDI) method, showing model land cruiser and MR2 are popular

-This project presents a comprehensive process from preparing data with ETL pipeline to model building.
+This project presents a comprehensive process from preparing data with ETL pipeline to model building and final evaluation.